-As a general rule, buy it when you see it: something unusual you chance upon in the provinces may not be available elsewhere.
+As a general rule, when shopping for souvenirs it’s a good idea to buy it when you see it.
+Something unusual you chance upon in the provinces may not be available elsewhere.

 Though cotton kramas feel stiff and thin at first, a few good scrubs in cold water will soften them up and increase the density of texture.
 They last for years and actually improve with wear, making a cool, dust-proof and absorbent fabric.